General Emacs Configuration

 (ha-auto-insert-file (rx ".dir-locals.el") "dir-locals.el")

-Visual Replace with Visual Regular Expressions
+• Visual Replacing Regular Expressions

 I appreciated the visual-regexp package to see what you want to change before executing the replace.